 While generating income in a low-yield environment is at the forefront of many investors’ minds today, the idea that the preservation of capital is more important than the return on capital may be as important as ever.
 Relative performance is nice, but losing money, particularly in fixed income, isn’t what investors sign up for.
 In our view, risk management is an essential skill of experienced fixed-income managers and the key to seeking income and preserving wealth for investors regardless of the market cycle.

 When it comes to global fixed income, we believe there are four main types of risk.
 Depending on the cycle, each of these four risks can vary in importance.
-They persist in quieter times as well as during extreme events, including moments like March 2020, when fixed-income markets were fraught with peril.
+They persist in quieter times as well as during extreme events, including moments such as in March 2020, when fixed-income markets were fraught with peril.
 In our view, understanding these risks is the key to separating spread opportunities from liquidity traps in the midst of crisis and to seeing longer-term potential beyond the immediacy of turmoil.

 1 Credit risk